thoughtspot/thoughtspot.github.io/_end-user/search/about-starting-a-new-search.md

 title: ["What are Searches and Answers?"]
 keywords: search,answer,introduction,"search bar"
 last_updated: tbd
-summary: "You use search answer questions about your data without having to consult a data analyst."
+summary: "You use search to answer questions about your data without having to consult a data analyst."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Using ThoughtSpot's relational search is simple, so anyone can use it.
 In the search bar, type what you are interested in exploring, for example `revenue midwest sales rep`.
 Searches return a set of results in the form of a table or a chart.
 ThoughtSpot likes to call this set of results in response to a search an _answer_.

 As you get better with ThoughtSpot's search, you will be able to get more out of your data by performing more complex searches.
 There are a few basic things you should understand before starting a new ThoughtSpot search.

 ## How do I search data?